3DF Series of Laser Metal Printers

-The 3DF – 150 3D Fusion Laser Metal Sintering System is designed to consistently meet the high demands of the metal 3D printing industry.
-The development of this new generation entry level industrial 3D Laser Metal Printing desktop provides a small footprint in a cost-effective way to produce some of the best high-quality designs in the 3D metal printed market.
+The 3DF Series of Fusion Laser Metal Printing System is designed to consistently meet the high demands of the metal 3D printing industry.
+The development of this new generation of entry level industrial 3D Laser Metal Printing systems provides a small footprint in a cost-effective way to produce high-quality designs in the 3D metal printed market.

 - Fast-track prototype functional testing and market demonstration

 - Manufacturing of customized or individually fitted parts